mimusa35/REST-API-Automation-with-Python/readme.md

 **GET Requests**
 1. GET /todos:

--Validate that the API returns a list of todos.
+- Validate that the API returns a list of todos.
--Verify the response structure includes **userId**, **id**, **title**, and **completed** for each todo item.
+- Verify the response structure includes **userId**, **id**, **title**, and **completed** for each todo item.
--Validate the response time is under 500ms.
+- Validate the response time is under 500ms.

 2. GET /todos/{id} (Valid):

--Verify that the API returns the correct to-do item by ID.
+- Verify that the API returns the correct to-do item by ID.
--Validate the response status is **200 OK**.
+- Validate the response status is **200 OK**.

 3. GET /todos/{id} (Invalid):

--Verify that a non-existent resource returns a **404 Not Found** status.
+- Verify that a non-existent resource returns a **404 Not Found** status.

 **POST Requests**
 1. POST /todos (Valid):

--Validate that a new to-do item is created with the correct data.
+- Validate that a new to-do item is created with the correct data.
--Verify the response status is **201 Created**.
+- Verify the response status is **201 Created**.

 2. POST /todos (Empty Payload):

--Test behavior when sending an empty payload.
+- Test behavior when sending an empty payload.
--Log any discrepancies due to the mock API.
+- Log any discrepancies due to the mock API.

 **PUT Requests**
 1. PUT /todos/{id} (Valid):

--Validate that an existing to-do item is updated with the correct data.
+- Validate that an existing to-do item is updated with the correct data.
--Verify the response status is **200 OK**.
+- Verify the response status is **200 OK**.

 2. PUT /todos/{id} (Invalid):

--Verify that updating a non-existent resource returns a **404 Not Found** or appropriate error.
+- Verify that updating a non-existent resource returns a **404 Not Found** or appropriate error.

 **DELETE Requests**
 1. DELETE /todos/{id} (Valid):

--Validate that an existing to-do item is deleted successfully.
+- Validate that an existing to-do item is deleted successfully.
--Verify the response status is **200 OK**.
+- Verify the response status is **200 OK**.

 2. DELETE /todos/{id} (Invalid):

--Verify that attempting to delete a non-existent resource returns a **404 Not Found**.
+- Verify that attempting to delete a non-existent resource returns a **404 Not Found**.

 ## **Assumptions Made**